 Helen is a member of Golden Retriever Club of America, Austin Golden Retriever Club, Travis County Kennel Club, Lone Star American Eskimo Dog Club, Capitol Dog Training Club of Austin, and American Eskimo Dog Club of America.

-Helen has been a member of Good Dog for about 7 years
+Helen has been a member of Good Dog for over 7 years

 Helen was screened for responsible practices and has been a member since 2018.